computefoundation/gnu-linux-shell-scripting/README.md

 ## Main

-Solutions related to core aspects of the Linux operating system *(e.g. file, networking, x11)* performing an action, divided into three sections:
+Solutions related to core aspects of the Linux operating system *(e.g. file, networking, x11)* performing an action, divided into two sections:
   1. **With output**

   * [Archive a file or directory with almost any archive format.](bin/main/with_output/file/archive)